grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/31 toBeGreaterThan.md

 ---
 title: 'toBeGreaterThan( expectedValue )'
-description: 'Use toBeGreaterThan to compare values.'
+description: 'Use to verify that received > expected'
 ---

 `toBeGreaterThan(expectedValue)` should be called in the chain after the `t.expect()`